 Of course, I love to have a hot cocoa with my croissant, and my Vegan Tea Infused Hot Cocoa does the trick.
 Why not make up a double batch of mix and match and use all of the ideas above!
 Or use your own to make a truly unique easy vegan chocolate croissants.

 Do you love vegan breakfast recipes?
-Be sure and try these Vegan Chocolate Glazed Donuts.
-Sprinkles are not required but they sure are fun!
+Be sure and try these vegan pastry recipes:

 We hope you love this recipe for Easy Vegan Chocolate Croissants with Raspberries.
 I know we sure do!
 If you decide to make it, snap a photo and share it with us using #namelymarly on Instagram or SnapChat (I’m @NamelyMarly).
 We LOVE seeing your creations!